jambombs24/Enhanced_and_Modernized/README.md

 ## Requirements

+### Must Haves
 - Skyrim Special Edition from either Steam (1.6.640) or GOG (1.6.659).
 - The Anniversary Edition upgrade.
 - A 64-bit operating system.
+- 170 GB of free space on one drive.
+- Enough free space left over on the same drive to create a page file and still have >15% empty space.
+- Another 82 GB of free space on any drive.

+### Recommendations
+- 8+ GB of VRAM on a relatively modern GPU.
+- Enough drive space for the soon-to-be-made page file to be at least 20 GB.

 ## Installation Guide